 - Use ice breakers with funny and engaging tasks

 - Let people try Miro functionality during ice breakers (with stickies, shapes, different colors)

 - For Miro newbies, it is better to have a separate frame with all the instruments that they are going to use during the session and where to find them.
-Also, it would be helpful to ask them to watch these Miro onboarding videos.
+You can use How to templates to onboard new participants.
+Also, it would be helpful to ask them to watch these Miro onboarding videos

 - Keep workshop or meeting under 2 hours, for longer session make more breaks